 - A welcoming environment to parents with coffee mornings, displays celebrating our families links around the world and the different languages they speak, a stay and play group, regular opportunities to speak to teachers and senior leaders in the school

 - A well resourced culturally diverse curriculum that includes many opportunities to promote positive images of the families within our school’s community

-Elmwood Infant School and Nursery is commitment to the Rights Respecting values of UNICEF and are working towards the RRS Award.
+Elmwood Infant School and Nursery is commitment to the Rights Respecting values of UNICEF.
 These values include: Respect, Responsibility, Love, Unity, Humility, Happiness, Co-operation, Simplicity, Tolerance, Honesty, Peace and Freedom.
 These are taught through all we do at school and particularly during assemblies and times when we are all together and can learn from each other.